fort mason night market

 doors of grace cathedral san francisco

-Grace Cathedral’s free Organ Recital Series takes place on the first Sunday of most months at 3:00 p.m., while Choral Evensong featuring the Cathedral Choir of Men and Boys is typically held on Thursdays at 5:30 p.m.
+For a more sacred experience, Grace Cathedral on top of Nob Hill holds free Organ Recital Series on the first Sunday of most months at 3:00 p.m., while Choral Evensong featuring the Cathedral Choir of Men and Boys is typically held on Thursdays at 5:30 p.m.

 Even if sacred music isn’t part of your San Francisco itinerary, the soaring Gothic interior and acoustics of Grace Cathedral make these performances unforgettable.